Applying to study Medicine at Southampton? Here are some of our most frequently asked questions.

 All applicants for BM4, BM5 and BM6 must undertake the UKCAT Clinical Aptitude Test which is used alongside the other information as part of the selection procedure.
 Find out more about UKCAT

-If your first language is not English, you need to reach a suitable standard in an approved test of English as a foreign language.
-We require a score of at least 7.0 in the IELTS (International English Language Testing Service) which is available through local offices of the British Council.
-Further detailed information on Approved English Language Qualifications is included in our BM programmes prospectus.
+The IELTS (International English Language Testing Service) is available through local offices of the British Council.
+Further detailed information on Approved English Language Qualifications is included in our BMBS programmes prospectus.